floydya/declarativex/.github/SECURITY.md

 ## Spotted a Security Issue? 🚨
 Hold up!
 If you think you've found a security flaw in declarativex, please don’t make it public by dropping an issue on GitHub.

-Shoot an email over to xfloydya@gmail.com instead.
+Create a topic in [Security](https://github.com/floydya/declarativex/security/advisories) tab instead.
 I promise to hit you back ASAP and work on patching that up. 🤝

 That's all, folks!
 Stay secure! 🚀